intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-gramine/README.md

 openssl genrsa -3 -out enclave-key.pem 3072
 ```

 Then, use the `enclave-key.pem` and the bigdl base image to build your own custom image.
-Change the `IMAGE_MODE` to `custom_image` and run `build-custom-image.sh`.
 In the process, SGX MREnclave will be made and signed without saving the sensitive encalve key inside the final image, which is safer.

 ```bash
 # under bigdl-gramine dir